jacopopul/SpatialFunction4FisheryEcologyAnalysis/README.md

 # R_SpatialFunction4FisheryEcologyAnalysis
-Some helpful function to use in fishery spatial analysis.
+Some helpful functions to use in fishery spatial analysis with R.

 ##dist2port